 Become a Reviewer/Editor

 Manuscript reviewers are vital to the publication process.
-ARCC relies on the peer review process to maintain the quality of articles and the journals.
+ARCC relies on the peer review process to maintain the quality of articles and journals.

 In the Double-blind peer review, the identity of both the author and reviewer is kept secret.
 This mainly stops the reviewer from forming any partiality as the reviewer doesn’t know who wrote the article.